JFMandujanoR/BHBA_NEFA_numeric_prediction/README.md

 - Filter (2): AllWN, EMR212
 - Use of Breed (2): Breed.Yes, Breed.No
 - Time of milk sampling (2): Milk.Model.Yes, Milk.Model.No
-- Models (5): Linear Regression, Elastic Net, Multivariate Adaptative Regression Splines, Principal Componet Regression, Partial Least Squares Regression
+- Models (4): Elastic Net, Multivariate Adaptative Regression Splines, Principal Componet Regression, Partial Least Squares Regression

 We fit a __regression tree model__ using the metric __root mean squared error__ as target variable and as regressors the afforementioned _options for the model_.
 With the following links we can see the results obtained for predicting blood NEFA and blood BHBA.